 Although you will write a brief summary of the book in the review, you should note that it is not necessary to relate all of the main ideas from the book.
 You may begin with the descriptive review of the book followed by your opinions on the book, how the book affects you and your ideas and if the author achieves his or her purpose in communicating the messages.
 You can also provide an evaluation of the book regarding whether the style and quality of writing are at an acceptable standard, and whether the information is accurate and presented in an organised way.

 A revision is necessary when you finish writing a book review.
 To gain perspective, you should not revise it right away.
 It would be better to leave it at least for a few days before you re-read it and make some amendments if needed.
 You might ask someone to read your review and ask for their opinions and use them in your revision.
+A careful edit is always recommended to check for consistency of style, as well as any errors in grammar, punctuation or syntax that you may have missed on the initial writing of the review.

 • If you are reviewing fiction, be careful not to reveal the ending or any important plot developments in your review.